 Same concept here.
-Your main logo is totally and completely amazing.
+Maybe your main logo is totally and completely amazing.
 It’s everything you’ve ever wanted… but doesn’t fit well on a mug.

 Here’s an example from one of my projects.
 The main logo for this brand is a detailed badge logo.
 I’d be willing to bet if this company wanted some branded pens, the main logo isn’t gonna cut it.
-That’s why the alternate logo is designed to fit in places where the main logo would be inappropriate.
+That’s why the alternate logo is designed to fit in places where the main logo would be bulky or ineffective.

-Creating a consistent brand requires more than just slapping one logo on top of your website and calling it a day.
+Creating a consistent brand requires more than just sticking one logo on top of your website and calling it a day.